HISTORY OF ELECTION DAY

-Rural Americans would begin their trip on Monday, rather than on Sunday lest their travel interfere with Sunday worship services, or market day observed on Wednesday.
+Rural Americans would begin their trip on Monday, rather than on Sunday lest their travel interfere with Sunday worship services.
 It had to be on a Tuesday following the first Monday so as not to fall on November 1st, a holiday known as All Saints Day.
 Additionally, the first day of the month was when accounting books were brought up to date.
 While Election Day is a federal holiday, it is observed only by government holidays in the capital of Washington D.C. and those counties that border it in the states of Virginia and Maryland.

 Voting in America was originally limited to citizens who were free, white, male, and landowners.

 - In 1856 Congress removed the landowner restriction.

 - In 1870 the 15th Amendment to the Constitution passed by Congress allowed African American and other non-white men to vote, though this was restricted in parts of the South (and North) until the 1960s.
 In 1924 Congress granted the right to vote to Native Americans, though some states banned this until the 1940s.

 - In 1920 the 19th Amendment gave women the right to vote, ratified 100 years ago.
 But the first woman to run for President was Victoria Woodhull, who ran in 1872, almost 50 years before women could vote.
 Since then, over 200 women have run for President, although until 2016, only from minor political parties.